-- Finance: assuring appropriate, timely, and effective use of funding from the Global Fund. - Procurement: assuring timely and appropriate provision of drugs, bed nets, laboratory supplies. - Programmatic: assuring timely and effective implementation of Principal and Sub Recipient work-plans. - Performance: assuring the achievement of intended results in short- and intermediate-term periods, and the timely submission of reports. - 6.1 To verify proper use of funds by the PR(s)s and sub-recipients of the Global Fund money, the following information is needed: - (a) Cumulative total of the budgetary allocation for the Program as foreseen by the grant agreement compared with the cumulative total of funds actually received by the PR(s) from the Global Fund; - (b) Cumulative total of the Program expenditures as foreseen by the work plan budget compared with actual expenditures of Program funds by the PRs; - (c) Cumulative total of the Program expenditures as foreseen by the work plan budget for every Program objective compared with actual expenditures of funds for every Program objective: - (d)Cumulative total of the funds received by the PR from the Global Fund compared with the funds spent by the PR itself or disbursed to SR(s). - 6.2 To verify adequate provision of drugs and medical supplies the following information is required: - (a) Quantities of medicines and medical supplies purchased for the GF funds; - (b) Existing stocks of medicines and medical supplies per certain time period; - (c) Timeliness of placing orders for delivery of products and of their actual delivery; - (d) Timeliness of products distribution to consumers and / or SR(s) - (e) Acknowledgment of product receipt by end-users, - 6.3 To verify that activities foreseen by the agreed grant Program timeline are implemented on time, the following information is required: - (a) Timeliness of allocation by the Global Fund of the next tranche of the grant;
+- Finance: Assuring appropriate, timely, and effective use of funding from the Global Fund; - Procurement: Assuring timely and appropriate provision of drugs, bed nest, laboratory and other supplies; - Programmatic: Assuring timely and effective implementation of principal and sub-receipient workplans; - Reporting: Assuring timely, accurately and completely submission of reports - Performance: Assuring the achievement of intended results in short and intermediate term periods. - 6.1 To verify proper use of funds by the PR(s)s and sub-recipients of the Global Fund money, the following information is needed: - (a) Cumulative total of the budgetary allocation for the Program as foreseen by the grant agreement compared with the cumulative total of funds actually received by the PR(s) from the Global Fund: - (b) Cumulative total of the Program expenditures as foreseen by the work plan budget compared with actual expenditures of Program funds by the PRs; - (c) Cumulative total of the Program expenditures as foreseen by the work plan budget for every Program objective compared with actual expenditures of funds for every Program objective; - (d) Cumulative total of the funds received by the PR from the Global Fund compared with the funds spent by the PR itself or disbursed to SR(s). - 6.2 To verify adequate provision of drugs and medical supplies the following information is required: - (a) Quantities of medicines and medical supplies purchased for the GF funds; - (b) Existing stocks of medicines and medical supplies per certain time period; - (c) Timeliness of placing orders for delivery of products and of their actual delivery; - (d) Timeliness of products distribution to consumers and / or SR(s) - (e) Acknowledgment of product receipt by end-users,

-- (b)Timeliness of disbursement by the PR(s) of funds foreseen in the work plan for the SR(s); - (c) Compliance of the Program key activities actual timeline with the timetable set out in the work plan of the grant agreement. - 6.4 To verify achievement of the Program target indicators, the following information is required: - (a) Current status of the Program key indicators, regularly reported by the PR to the Global Fund; - (b) Current status of key performance indicators (impact, result, coverage) for each of the key objectives of the grant. - 6.5 To estimate the effectiveness of grant management by the PR the following information is required: - (a) Whether all the key managerial positions of the PR(s) are filled in; - (b) Whether SR(s) receive technical assistance (trainings, consulting, etc.), implied in the grant work plan; - (c) Are there any problems in relationships between the PR(s) and SR(s), affecting the implementation of the Program Grant; - (d)To what extent did PR(s) addressed Conditions Precedent articulated by the Global Fund, and fulfilled time-bound actions necessary for successful continuation of the grant implementation.
+- 6.3 To verify that activities foreseen by the agreed grant Program timeline are implemented on time, the following information is required: - (a) Timeliness of allocation by the Global Fund of the next tranche of the grant; - (b) Timeliness of disbursement by the PR(s) of funds foreseen in the work plan for the SR(s); - (c) Compliance of the Program key activities actual timeline with the timetable set out in the work plan of the grant agreement. - 6.4 To verify achievement of the Program target indicators, the following information is required: - (a) Current status of the Program key indicators, regularly reported by the PR to the Global Fund: - (b) Current status of key performance indicators (impact, result, coverage) for each of the key objectives of the grant. - 6.5 To estimate the effectiveness of grant management by the PR the following information is required: - (a) Whether all the key managerial positions of the PR(s) are filled in; - (b) Whether SR(s) receive technical assistance (trainings, consulting, etc.), implied in the grant work plan; - (c) Are there any problems in relationships between the PR(s) and SR(s), affecting the implementation of the Program Grant; - (d)To what extent did PR(s) addressed Conditions Precedent articulated by the Global Fund, and fulfilled time-bound actions necessary for successful continuation of the grant implementation.